Interpolation Blocks

 ></div>

-Note that in template syntax, a single tag cannot have multiple attributes with the same name, even if one is regular and one is dynamic.
-The exception is class, which allows both a regular and dynamic class attribute to coexist (only one of each), and the compiler will merge both class lists:
+Note that in template syntax, the same tag cannot have multiple attributes with the same name, even if one is a normal attribute and the other is dynamic. class is the exception.
+It allows one normal class attribute and one dynamic class attribute to coexist, and the compiler merges the two class lists:

 qk